 Whether you’re looking for vibrant city life or an Outback adventure, this free Western Australia trip guide can help make planning your holiday easy.
 With detailed information on attractions, hotels, transportation, and more, you’ll be able to plan the perfect Western Australia vacation!

-Disclosure: This post may contain affiliate links (of which we use) so we may receive a small amount of commission if you buy something through them, at no extra cost to you.
-You can read the full disclaimer here.
+This post may contain affiliate links (of companies I book through).
+This means I may receive a small commission if you book through them.
+You can read the disclaimer for more information.

-Western Australia Travel Guide
+Western Australia Travel Guide: Facts

 Western Australia is one of six states in Australia and its biggest.
 Covering a staggering 2.646 million km², it is only home to 2.6 million people.
 If it was a separate country, it would be the 10th largest in the world.